Chris Xu

 About me

-I work in algebraic number theory, under Kiran Kedlaya and Aaron Pollack.
+I work in algebraic number theory, and was advised under Kiran Kedlaya and Aaron Pollack.

 This fall, I will be at Tsinghua University working as a postdoc under Koji Shimizu.